BharathGani/Sample-Repository/README.md

 # Sample-Repository
-This is first git repository
+This is first Git Repository<br>
+Welcome to Git concept.